-Participants at the June 25-26, 2008, meetings reviewed information on the current status of migratory shore and upland game birds and developed 2008-09 migratory game bird regulations recommendations for these species plus regulations for migratory game birds in Alaska, Puerto Rico, and the U.S. Virgin Islands; special September waterfowl seasons in designated States; special sea duck seasons in the Atlantic Flyway; and extended falconry seasons.
+Participants at the June 24-25, 2009, meetings reviewed information on the current status of migratory shore and upland game birds and developed 2009-10 migratory game bird regulation recommendations for these species plus regulations for migratory game birds in Alaska, Puerto Rico, and the U.S. Virgin Islands; special September waterfowl seasons in designated States; special sea duck seasons in the Atlantic Flyway; and extended falconry seasons.
 In addition, we reviewed and discussed preliminary information on the status of waterfowl.
-Participants at the previously announced July 30-31, 2008, meetings reviewed information on the current status of waterfowl and developed recommendations for the 2008-09 regulations pertaining to regular waterfowl seasons and other species and seasons not previously discussed at the early-season meetings.
-In accordance with Department of the Interior policy, these meetings were open to public observation and you may submit comments to the Director on the matters discussed.
+Participants at the previously announced July 29-30, 2009, meetings reviewed information on the current status of waterfowl and developed recommendations for the 2009-10 regulations pertaining to regular waterfowl seasons and other species and seasons not previously discussed at the early-season meetings.
+In accordance with Department of the Interior policy, these meetings were open to public observation and you may submit comments to the Service as discussed in the Public Comments section below.